valsamovich/cs.github.io/docs/algorithms.md

 # Algorithms

-**Algorithm** is well defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output
+**Algorithm** is well defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
+In other words: "It'a sequece of computational steps that transform the input into the output."

+    Input ---> Finite, ordered list of steps ---> Outputs